 Yes, to be able to communicate and connect with a team member, it’s vital that the supervisor understands the way the employee likes to communicate.
 Generational needs, learning styles, and personalities all play apart.
 New or experienced supervisors have felt misunderstood, while team members have also felt misunderstood.
 The secret is to be able to identify the team member’s communication style and adjust to meet their style.

 In your program, do you address how supervisors can interact with challenging team members to minimize or avoid conflict?

 Knowing strategies to deal with conflict will provide the new supervisor confidence.
 The one thing you don’t want to do, as a supervisor, is to ignore conflict and hope it will go away.
 It can be common for a first time supervisor to ignore the conflict because they might not know what to do.

 That’s why I provide proven strategies to interact with a challenging team member.
 The new supervisor is equipped to be successful in a difficult situation.
 The key for a new supervisor is knowing what strategies to use and when to use it.
 I liken it to football.
-One of things I like about football is great head coaches are great leaders, they know their players, they anticipate problems, and adjust during the game to increase the opportunity to win.
+One of things I like about football is great head coaches are great leaders.
+They know the players, they anticipate problems, and they adjust during the game to increase the opportunity to win.

 Feedback frequency and needs vary among people from different generations, levels of experience, and personality.
 What’s the importance of learning how to coach and provide feedback in a productive manner?

 The level and frequency of feedback helps to build trust with your team.
 Providing feedback is just as important.
 However, the manner that feedback is communicated is even more important.
 What I mean by that is, consider communication style.